POLYANNA

 • Anonymous and free users receive a delayed, capped feed with session-scoped labels such as Trader #47.
 The API does not send wallet addresses, transaction hashes, order hashes, usernames, or canonical image URLs in public payloads.

-• Pro users receive the real-time feed with full trader identity, cursor history, filters, and configurable Telegram, email, or webhook alerts.
+• Pro users receive the fastest available feed with full trader identity, cursor history, applied filters, and configurable Telegram, email, or webhook alerts.
+The page renders cursor history in five-alert pages instead of an infinite feed.

 • API clients get the same tier-aware behavior as the owning account.
 Whale endpoints use private, no-store responses while labels can vary by session.